Measurement of the jet mass in hadronic decays of boosted W bosons at 13 TeV and extraction of the W boson mass: Results

 A closure test is carried out by replacing the data with the \PYTHIA simulation with a certain \PW boson mass parameter, and then measuring \mw using the remaining \PYTHIA templates.
 We find a linear dependence between the input and measured mass consistent with unity slope.
 We also check the consistency of the method by measuring the mass of the \MGvATNLO{}+\PYTHIA and \MGvATNLO{}+\HERWIG samples with a generated \PW boson mass of 80.419\GeV using templates from \PYTHIA, resulting in $80.30 \pm 0.33\GeV$ and $80.54 \pm 0.37\GeV$, respectively, where the uncertainty is the total uncertainty, including the statistical and systematic components.

 The result of the template fit to data is $80.81 \pm 0.55\,\text{(total)}\GeV$, or when separating statistical and background uncertainty sources, $80.81 \pm 0.36\,\text{(stat. + bkg)} \pm 0.41\,\text{(other syst.)}\GeV$.
 The impact of individual uncertainties on the \mw measurement is given in Table~\ref{tab:impact_summary_particlenet_mw}.
 Uncertainties affecting the position and shape of the \mw peak, such as the statistical uncertainty, the background uncertainty and the jet energy scale are most relevant uncertainties for the \mw parameter estimation.
-For consistency with other measurements of the \PW boson mass, we translate these results to the frequently used on-shell renormalization scheme by adding 27~\MeV~\cite{Dittmaier:2009cr}, resulting in $80.83 \pm 0.55\GeV$.
+For consistency with other measurements of the \PW boson mass, we translate these results to the frequently used mass parameter in a Breit-Wigner distribution with mass-dependent width by adding 27~\MeV~\cite{Dittmaier:2009cr}, resulting in $80.83 \pm 0.55\GeV$.
 The result is consistent with previous \mw measurements making use of leptonic final states, though not yet competitive.
 It represents a first step towards a potentially competitive measurement at the HL-LHC~\cite{Freytsis:2018cev}.